detfis/detfis.github.io/_posts/2017-04-30-delete-records-in-hanami.md

 ## Summary

 Thanks to what we have achieved today we have a full CRUD application.
-We can add, edit and delete words, everything with a pretty good coverage.
+We can add, edit and delete words, everything with a pretty good test coverage.
+Code can be found [here](https://github.com/detfis/shyshka).
 Now we are in the good position for adding more advanced functionalities, so stay tuned.